jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 Thanks to the Rocky franchise, everyone knows about the miles of running and thousands of sit-ups that go into fight preparation, but there’s more to it than that.
 A fighter must have excellent footwork, coordination, and agility.

-The motto of the sweet science may be to "hit and not get it", but the reality is that when two people meet who have spent hours working on:
+The motto of the sweet science may be to “hit and not get it”, but the reality is that when two people meet who have spent hours working on:

 * Punching combinations and techniques on the focus mitts
 * Hand-eye coordination and speed on the double-end bag